Outrigger Traditions

 Tying ti leaves to the canoe brings good luck.

-Don’t step over the boats at any time; walk around the canoe.
 Stepping over a canoe brings it bad luck.
 Respect the competition’s boats as well.

 Refer to canoe parts by their Hawaiian names.